The Movement for Deportation Defense: Information Hub

 The right to legal counsel crisis

-Among deportation cases in the United States that began in the past five years, people lack(ed) representation 60 percent of the time, and the percentage is higher in cases where people are detained, at 69 percent.2
+Among deportation cases in the United States that began in the past five years, people lacked representation 60 percent of the time—and the percentage was higher in cases in which people were detained, at 69 percent.2

 Winning the right to remain in the United States is incredibly difficult without a lawyer because of the notoriously complicated and ever-changing labyrinth that characterizes immigration law.
 Since 2001, people have not had legal representation in 4.2 million deportation cases.3 And legal representation matters, as people with lawyers compared to those without are more likely to be released from immigration detention and are more likely to have successful case outcomes that allow them to remain in the United States.
 Moreover, regardless of whether people gain release or win a case, lawyers hold the government accountable to meeting the burden of proof necessary to deport someone.
 Without a lawyer, people are unable to exercise their legal right to fight their case, an evisceration of due process.